nikitaDanilenko/londo/Readme.md

 # Londo

-This tool allows hosting progress tracking of several users.
-Every user can create projects and make these projects visible to a collection of users.
-Users can configure dashboards to view the progress of users on a list of selected projects.
+The application allows hosting progress tracking with a focus on completion rates.
+Every account can create projects, and connect these projects to dashboards.
+Dashboards then provide statistics views, which can be shared publicly if desired.

 The tool's only purpose is displaying and tracking the progress, there is no integration with common project management tools.
 The main reason for this tool is to show a pretty progress report.

 ## Naming